maxthraxx/WFGY/ProblemMap/README.md

 # WFGY Problem Map 1.0 — bookmark it. you’ll need it
-## 🛡️ permanent fixes for recurring ai bugs. fix once, never again.
+## 🛡️ reproducible ai bugs, permanently fixed at the reasoning layer

 ---